danbarr/hcp-packer-ubuntu22/README.md

 [Packer](https://www.packer.io/) v1.7.7 or higher.

-To build all images, AWS and Azure credentials must be available using one of the following mechanisms:
+To build all images, AWS credentials must be available using one of the following mechanisms:

 - [AWS](https://developer.hashicorp.com/packer/plugins/builders/amazon#authentication): environment variables, credential file, or run from an EC2 instance with an instance profile
-- [Azure](https://developer.hashicorp.com/packer/plugins/builders/azure#authentication-for-azure): CLI (`az login`), Azure AD interactive login, or run from an Azure VM with a managed identity

 An HCP Packer organization, with a "Contributor" service principal key set via the `HCP_CLIENT_ID` and `HCP_CLIENT_SECRET` environment variables.

-For Azure, an existing resource group where the builds will take place and images will be published.

 ## Usage